How to maximize your Social Security and Medicare benefits with experts Mary Beth Franklin and Katy Votava.

 - Making the Most of Medicare: A Guide for Baby Boomers

-Thank you for watching.
-Have a Happy Easter weekend and make the week ahead a profitable and productive one.
+Thank you for watching, and make the week ahead a profitable and productive one!

 MAKE SURE YOU ARE WELL INFORMED ABOUT BOTH SOCIAL SECURITY AND MEDICARE BENEFITS